 Tooth Numbness: Causes, Symptoms, and Treatment in DFW Area

 If you have a toothache or have been dealing with numbness in your teeth, Dr. Cory Nguyen at Beyond Dental and Implant Center can help.
-Call us today for more information or schedule an appointment online.
-We are accepting new patients in both our convenient locations in Dallas TX and Fort Worth TX.
+Contact us today for more information or schedule an appointment online.
+We are conveniently located at 13655 Preston Rd Suite 100 Dallas, TX 75240.

 Table of Contents: